npmhtml/npmhtml/README.md

 Then...

-(OPTIONAL: You may want to not use JavaScript, just check the HTML code and copy that file to your main project folder!)
+(OPTIONAL: You may not want use JavaScript because of complexity, just check the HTML code and copy that file to your main project folder!)

 ```
 import { amTheAuthor } from 'npmhtml';